lcdm-uiuc/info490-sp17/orientation/syllabus.md

 ### Videos ###

 Each week there will be at least one instructor created video that will offer a broader context for the new week, explain key concepts, and demonstrate important tasks.
 To view the instructor videos, you will need to login to the Illinois Mediaspace (links are embedded in the relevant weekly overview).
-You will be given twenty points for viewing each weekly instructor overview video.
-In case you are wondering, Illinois Mediaspace tracks the viewing of course videos, so we know not only if you load a video, but how much of the video you actually watched.
+You will not be directly graded for watching the videos; however, we strongly encourage you to watch them as they contain information and demonstrations that will prove helpful as you work through each week's lessons.
+Note that information presented in course videos may be relevant for quizzes and assessments.

 ### Readings ###